PowerAruba/PowerArubaCX/README.md

 More functionality will be added later.

-Tested with ArubaCX 8400 and 8320 (using 10.x firmware)
+Tested with ArubaCX 8400 and 8320 (using 10.x firmware) on Windows/Linux/macOS

 # Usage